 The main benefit of commencing an SABP in your SMSF is that earnings from assets supporting the SABP are tax exempt (subject to the Transfer Balance Cap).
 Consider the benefits when you commence an SABP from your SMSF:

 - You never pay tax on your investment earnings & realised capital gains in the SABP account (e.g. interest and dividends).

 - You can access any level of income from your SMSF subject to an aged based minimum amount.

 - The Pension income you access is tax free if you are aged above 60.

 - The Pension income you access is concessionally taxed if you are aged between preservation age and 59.

 - You do not have to change your SMSF investments when you start a Pension.

-Superannuation benefits accumulated in excess of the cap can remain in the Accumulation Account, where the earnings will be taxed at up to 15%.
+The Transfer Balance Cap (TBC) began on 1 July 2017.
+It is a lifetime limit on the total amount of superannuation benefits that can be transferred into the tax-free Retirement Phase account, including most pensions and annuities.
+Superannuation benefits accumulated in excess of the cap can remain in the Accumulation Account, where the earnings are taxed at up to 15%.